Space Shuttle Columbia disaster: Reentry Columbia was scheduled to reenter the atmosphere and land on February 1, 2003. At 3:30am EST the Entry Flight Control Team started its shift at the Mission Control Center. On board the orbiter, the crew stowed loose items and prepared their equipment for reentry.

 At 45 minutes before the deorbit burn, Husband and McCool began working through the entry checklist.
-At 8:10 am the Capsule Communicator (CAPCOM) informed the crew that they were approved to conduct the deorbit burn.
+At 8:10 am the Capsule Communicator (CAPCOM), Charlie Hobaugh, informed the crew that they were approved to conduct the deorbit burn.
 At 8:15:30 the crew successfully executed the deorbit burn, which lasted 2 minutes and 38 seconds.
 At 8:44:09 Columbia reentered the atmosphere at an altitude of 400000 ft, a point named entry interface.
-The damage to the TPS on the orbiter's left wing allowed for hot air to enter and begin melting the aluminum structure.
+The damage to the TPS on the orbiter's left wing allowed hot air to enter and begin melting the aluminum structure.
 Four and a half minutes after entry interface, a sensor began recording greater-than-normal amounts of strain on the left wing; the sensor's data was recorded to internal storage and not transmitted to the crew or ground controllers.
 The orbiter began to turn (yaw) to the left as a result of the increased drag on the left wing, but this was not noticed by the crew or mission control because of corrections from the orbiter's flight control system.
 This was followed by sensors in the left wheel well reporting a rise in temperature.

 At 8:53:46 am, Columbia crossed over the California coast; it was traveling at Mach 23 at an altitude of 231600 ft, and the temperature of its wings' leading edges was estimated to be 2800 F. Soon after it entered California airspace, the orbiter shed several pieces of debris, events observed on the ground as sudden increases in brightness of the air around the orbiter.
 The MMACS officer reported that the hydraulic sensors in the left wing had readings below the sensors' minimum detection thresholds at 8:54:24 am.
 Columbia continued its reentry and traveled over Utah, Arizona, New Mexico, and Texas, where observers would report seeing signs of debris being shed.

 At 8:58:03, the orbiter's aileron trim changed from the predicted values because of the increasing drag caused by the damage to the left wing.
 At 8:58:21, the orbiter shed a TPS tile that would later land in Littlefield, Texas; it would become the westernmost piece of recovered debris.
 The crew first received an indication of a problem at 8:58:39, when the Backup Flight Software monitor began displaying fault messages for a loss of pressure in the tires of the left landing gear.
 The pilot and commander then received indications that the status of the left landing gear was unknown, as different sensors reported the gear was down and locked or in the stowed position.
 The drag of the left wing continued to yaw the orbiter to the left until it could no longer be corrected using aileron trim.
 The orbiter's Reaction Control System (RCS) thrusters began firing continuously to correct its orientation.